apsun/RemotePreferences/README.md

 0.3

+- Values can now be `null` again
 - Improved error checking if you are using the ContentProvider interface directly
-- Values can now be `null` again
+- Fixed `IllegalArgumentException` being thrown instead of `RemotePreferenceAccessException`

 0.2